Jordan-M-Young/Pmaso/README.md

 pyFolio allows one to optimize held stock proportions(percentages) based on a given strategy, such as maximizing returns or minimizing beta.

+Use the portfolio class and associated functions within your own scripts or analyze your portfolios using the pyFolio app.